 Dental implants are surgically placed in the upper or lower jaw, serving as replacements for missing teeth.
 A dental implant looks and feels like a natural tooth.
 It helps to stabilize your jaw and does not affect healthy, surrounding teeth.

 Made of titanium or other materials compatible with the human body, dental implants are an optimal solution for missing teeth.
 Dental implants have over a 95% success rate.

 More natural looking and feeling than ever before, dentures or partial dentures can be used when a patient is missing several teeth.
 With the same look as natural teeth, dentures allow patients to chew, speak, and smile normally.

 Full dentures replace all of the upper or lower teeth and can be fixed or removable.
 Fixed dentures are adhered to the gums through dental implants.
 They offer long-term benefits and require maintenance similar to natural teeth.

 Partial dentures are used when one or more natural teeth remain in the upper or lower jaw and prevent remaining teeth from changing positions.
 As with full dentures, a partial denture may also be fixed or removable.

 Why Choose Dr. Doray

-Dr. Doray has been restoring dental implants since 1986.
-In addition to her extensive clinical experience with dental implants, she is also an educator with Biomet 3i, the third largest dental implant company in the world, which allows her to teach and mentor dentists who are learning to provide implant care.
+Dr. Pamela Doray has been restoring dental implants since 1986.
+In addition to her extensive clinical experience with dental implants, she is also an educator with Biomet 3i, the third largest dental implant company in the world.
+This allows her to teach and mentor dentists who are learning to provide implant care.
 She has been involved in pilot studies utilizing the latest digital technology in dental implant treatment, and is pleased to offer state-of-the-art implant treatment to her patients.
-If you or anyone you know might benefit from dental implant treatment, or if you would like more information on dental implants, please call Dr. Doray at (215) 395-6076 or e-mail us at firstname.lastname@example.org.
+If you or anyone you know might benefit from dental implant treatment, or if you would like more information on dental implants, please call Dr. Doray at (215) 395-6076 or contact us online.